Let's talk!

 My teacher sat there twiddling her pen in her fingers.
 My sister looked at me, promptly turned green, and dashed out of the classroom bawling her eyes out.
 My teacher looked at me for a while, shrugged her shoulders, and then hauled me by my left ear to the principal’s office.

-t was enough to merit me getting scolded all the way home in the car and receiving a few lashes of the cane on my palm when my father came home.
+And so how does the story end?
+My mother was called and told that I had failed to turn in my homework.
+That was enough to merit me getting scolded all the way home in the car and receiving a few lashes of the cane on my palm when my father came home.
 The red marks disappeared after a day, but the anxiety sure didn't!
 For the whole of the next week I gave up my pocket money and bought my sister her favourite cheese flavoured “Twisties” every day just so that she would keep schtum about the exercise book fiasco.
 It was all worth it as long as I wasn’t being tarred and feathered and marched off to church on a daily basis.

 Last night I thought about that episode with my teacher and my poor exercise-book-eating-sister, and it made me laugh out loud.
 There are other conversations that I remember and smile about : the heated debate about the theory of everything with an old friend along the streets of Rome; the angry complaints about shitty bosses and bitchy colleagues over the office phone; the words said between two close friends puffing cigarettes outside a noisy pub in Holland Village; the arguments over the philosophy of "Kwang" on rooftops and the crazy interpretations of Neon Genesis between mouthfuls of sashimi; planning the filming of “Papazilla” in the back seat of a car on the way home; late night decisions made in the void deck and early morning confessions at the prata café…

-I loved them.
+There are what I call the "Momentous Conversations", usually revolving around the big themes in life, and remembered fondly because they are usually for “the first time” and have a fresh-faced quality about them: Love: Like the sweaty-palmed first time I told someone that I loved them.
 Like the first time someone whom I loved turned me down.
 Like the first time I heard the words “I love you” from someone else.
 Death: Like the first time I learned about doggy-heaven.
 Like the first time I talked to my parents about what will happen when they die, and it struck me that I was an adult.
 Like the first time I stood at my grandfather’s grave, and spoke to him, hoping he could hear me.

 There are the conversations that I regret and wish I never had been a part of.
 Like the time I was told that a certain person I also liked had a crush on me.
 I will never forget how agonising it was to tell this same person that the type of love between us could never be more than platonic.
 I learned to consciously tear my heart from my mind, and in so doing, learnt the cutting cruelty in choosing to do something because I thought it was right, although I felt intensely that it was wrong.